THE MAKING OF SKY DANCE

 PRODUCTION & PERFORMANCE PROCESS

 Watching the sky for days & the theme of the Sky Dance came to us as we were location scouting, heading to man made outdoor art installations.
 We finished climbing through Agnes Denes' Tree Mountain- A Living Time Capsule work, & the experience was really eye opening.
 Walking out of those dry planted trees we looked up to the sky.
 At this moment, it was the best work the sky had presented.
 Cy captured some of it for production planning and research & we began to acknowledge the sky as a strong presence of this work.
 The next installation we headed to was Up and Under by Nancy Holt.
-This was a playground for our visions.
-The up & down hills & tunnels took us through an experience of another world.
-The areas & circles felt like a moonscape with the only hint of life being the rolling grassy hills & the forest backdrop in the distance.
-These steep sloped hills provided the perfect angle to capture connection to sky, & so it was decided.
+This was a playground for our visions for both Skydance and the next chapter of the film, Dark Lady.
+The rolling landscaped hills covered with tiny flowers under which cavernous tunnels revealed an opportunity to present sequential contrasting and yet connected worlds.
+Above and below… The steep sloped hills provided the Skydance the perfect angles to capture a playful connection between a grassy skyline and sky.

 EXCERPT FROM JAZMYNE'S CREATIVE JOURNAL